-Japanese curry is quite different from any other curry you’ll find on this planet – it’s not spicy but rather sweet (which is probably why kids love it so much), savory and thick in texture.
-The sauce reminds me of demi-glace: rich, velvety and packed with umami and other complex flavors.
-It’s very filling but also quite healthy!
+Japanese curry is quite different from any other curry you’ll find in Asia – it’s not spicy but rather sweet (which is probably why kids love it so much), savory, and sometimes a little spicy.
+The sauce reminds me of a rich and thick demi-glace that’s layered with spices and earthy flavors.